razorfish79/node-robonect-api/README.md

 * `~/domoticz/scripts/js/mymowerscript.js`
 * (Press CTRL-C to exit the script)

-Create a "watchdog" bash script and make it run every 10 minutes to check that your custom mower script is always running.
+Create a "watchdog" bash script and make it run every 10 minutes to check that your custom mower script is always up and running.
 * `mkdir ~/domoticz/scripts/sh`
-* `touch ~/domoticz/scripts/sh/robonect.sh`
+* `touch ~/domoticz/scripts/sh/robonectwatchdog.sh`
-* `chmod 755 ~/domoticz/scripts/sh/robonect.sh`
+* `chmod 755 ~/domoticz/scripts/sh/robonectwatchdog.sh`
-Using your favourite editor, edit `~/domoticz/scripts/sh/robonect.sh` and add the following:
+Using your favourite editor, edit `~/domoticz/scripts/sh/robonectwatchdog.sh` and add the following:
 ```
 #!/bin/bash